 Perhaps it was so many years working in end-of-life/palliative care (where our staff tends to chat comfortably about death and our own mortality compared to the average person on the street) that made me so intrigued by life’s final chapter.

 I’ve seen really awful ways to die (my own Dad’s, for example).

 I’ve been privileged to witness good deaths supported by caring professionals (skilled palliative care physicians, nurses and bereavement counselors).

 And I know of anguishing examples of heroic yet futile efforts by some physicians to artificially prolong life, efforts that not only hold absolutely no hope of being successful, but often result in unspeakable suffering for both patients and their families.

-Unless a catastrophic accident gets me first, heart disease or its complications will very likely be implicated in my death.
+Unless a catastrophic accident gets me before I qualify for MAID, heart disease or its complications will very likely be implicated in my death.
 Dr. Nuland’s unique book looks at the medical physiology of how we die if we do die from illness – from cancer to Alzheimer’s and, yes, cardiovascular disease.

 It’s still surreal to read Dr. Nuland’s description of our coronary arteries as “friends of the heart” when we are healthy, but “when they are diseased, they betray it at its most needful moments.”
 He explained:

 “So commonly do coronary arteries betray the heart whose muscle they are meant to sustain, that their treachery is the cause of at least half of North American deaths.

 “Problems with these ‘now I love you, now I don’t’ vessels begin when their victims are young.
 Varying degrees of vessel obstruction can be found in virtually every adult, having begun in adolescence and increasing with age.